-Despite the Medicaid need, lawmakers have looked to cut dental benefits to keep this growing expense down.
+Despite the need, lawmakers have looked to cut dental benefits to keep this growing expense down.
 When making Medicaid reductions, adult dental coverage is one of the first areas states pay attention.
 For adults, states often choose to limit services offered for coverage or offer no coverage at all.
-Illinois is just one state entertaining the idea of a program to cut Medicaid coverage for adults altogether.
+Illinois is just one state entertaining the idea of a program to cut this coverage for adults altogether.
 Last week, Gov. Pat Quinn signed a $2.7 billion package of cuts and taxes aimed at reducing the debt of Illinois’ Medicaid program.

-by the New York Times earlier this year stated the national number of enrollees has nearly doubled, to 2.7 million in 2011 from 1.4 million in 2000, and that Medicaid costs could reach $12 billion in Illinois in the next five years.
+by the New York Times earlier this year stated the national number of enrollees has nearly doubled, to 2.7 million in 2011 from 1.4 million in 2000, and the program's costs could reach $12 billion in Illinois in the next five years.

 With many states facing similar Medicaid situations, the need for a national healthcare solution is apparent.
-Until the healthcare reform is settled and a standard for Medicaid acceptance is put into place, the dental health crisis will only grow larger.
+Until the healthcare reform is settled and a standard for this program's acceptance is put into place, the dental health crisis will only grow larger.
 For now, individuals are left to determine the best options for their insurance and dental discount